 $65 Adult Admission

 Then we began searching for dolphins!
 Unfortunately on the day we went, we were in the middle of a few rain storms.
-It was sunny when we left from the dock but halfway through we were caught up in a rain storm and had to all work together to close up the zippers.
+It was sunny when we left from the dock but halfway through we were caught up in a rain storm.
 I would warn that the cruise is really cold even in the summer so make sure you bring a warm sweater!
-I was really sad that we never did find any dolphins but the captain did his best.
+I was really sad that we never found any dolphins but the captain did his best.
 In Vancouver, a lot of whale watching companies invite you back for free if you don’t see any whales but they did not have a similar policy or else I would have wanted to come back the next day!

 I would probably recommend the Dolphin Eco Tour which is only $35 per person instead of $65 and it’s about 1.5 hours long.
 I actually found 2 hours to be a bit long as there’s not really a washroom on the vessel and in our case since we found no dolphins we spent a long time just circling around in the water.

 It’s not a vacation without wine!
-I’ve always liked wine, but ever since cracking a bottle with my boyfriend in the middle of the week became a norm, I enjoy wine tasting on vacation even more!
 There are a few wineries in the region but we settled on going to Two Figs winery.
 There wasn’t a tasting room outdoors (which is what I prefer), but it was okay because it was rainy anyways!
 There is a tasting fee of $5 per person which is waived if you buy a bottle.
 The tasting fee is really cheap even if you don’t buy a bottle as it allows you to try 12 wines!
 We enjoyed quite a few but finally decided on the Fizzante Dolce to bring home back to Vancouver.

 Now that we are talking about food, I wanted to share some of the food options.
-The closest Woolworth (large chain grocery store) was in Vincentia about a 5 minute drive from our hotel Dolphin Shores.
-We went there to get some snacks and also ate at Opporto once and Salty Crab another time.
-Opporto is similar to Nando’s and features portguese chicken in fast food form!
-We really liked the food and thought the eating area was clean.
-The next day we went to Salty Crab but was a bit disappointed with their items.
-It was a bit too fried and bland for our liking.
+The closest Woolworth (large chain grocery store) was in Vincentia.
+I went there to get some snacks and also ate at Opporto once and Salty Crab another time.
+Opporto is similar to Nando’s and features Portuguese chicken in fast food form!
+I really liked the food and thought the eating area was clean.
+The next day I went to Salty Crab but was a bit disappointed with their items.
+It was a bit too fried and bland for my liking.

-Some of the best breakfast of the trip we had were in Shoalhaven including 5 Little Pigs in Huskisson and Hungry Monkey in Kiama.
+Some of the best breakfast of the trip I had were in Shoalhaven including 5 Little Pigs in Huskisson and Hungry Monkey in Kiama.
 The coffees were also really good and I ordered a flat white almost every breakfast I had!
-If you like coffee, Albert n Miso was a pretty cool local coffee shop that we visited.
-We didn’t have any main dinners as we were jet lagged and our daily waking hours were 6am-7pm haha.
+If you like coffee, Albert n Miso was a pretty cool local coffee shop that I visited.
+I didn’t have any main dinners as I was jet lagged and my daily waking hours were 6am-7pm haha.
 But I did list out some good dinner options in the map based on my research!

 I book marked all the spots I talked about in this post in this Google Map!
 The places I visited are in pink while the places I want to go to are in grey!
 I always use My Maps now whenever I go traveling as it helps to visually map out where all the attractions are!
 If you don’t already use it, try it for your next vacation!

-I’m so glad I made the road trip to visit areas outside of Sydney even though we were only in Australia for 6 days in total.
+I’m so glad I made the road trip to visit areas outside of Sydney even though I was only in Australia for 6 days in total.
 I loved finding some gems and beautiful views that just can’t be possible in a big city!
 Let me know which of the attractions you’d be most interested in!

 I received complimentary admission to Symbio Wildlife Park courtesy of Destination NSW.
-We also received complimentary tour on the DOlphin cruise.
+I also received complimentary tour on the Dolphin cruise.